kratzert/kratzert.github.io/_posts/2016/2016-02-12-understanding-the-gradient-flow-through-the-batch-normalization-layer.markdown

   <div class="figcaption"><br>Again "one input-one output".
 This node calculates during the forward pass the denominator of the normalization.<br>
   </div>
 </div>
-The derivation of the local gradient is little magic and should need no explanation. `var` and `eps` are also passed in the `cache`.
+The calculation of the derivative of the local gradient is little magic and should need no explanation. `var` and `eps` are also passed in the `cache`.
 No more words to lose!

 ### Step 4